 - Try and rid yourself of caffeine, cigarettes, and alcohol

-- Limit your use of foods like butter, bacons, margarine, etc..
+- Limit your use of foods like butter, bacon, margarine, etc..

-- Get rid of white bread, and say hello to 100% whole grain
+- Get rid of processed grains like white bread, and say hello to 100% whole grain

 - Don’t touch fried foods